 Table of contents

-When talking about the correctness of the head section of a website in the context of SEO, we actually mean several of its elements, which for SEO efforts are very significant.
-The analysis of what is contained in the head section is a sizable part of any comprehensive SEO audit, and its optimization has a direct impact on the positioning of a given page.
+When talking about the correctness of a website’s head section in the context of SEO, we actually mean several of its elements, which are very significant for SEO efforts.
+The analysis of what is contained in the head section is a sizable part of any comprehensive SEO audit, and its optimization has a direct impact on a given page’s positioning.

 What is the head section of a website?

-The <head> section in the source code of a website is one of the fundamental parts of an HTML document.
-It is the place where you put metadata and other information about the page that is not directly visible on the page, but is relevant to web browsers and search engines.
+The <head> section in a website’s source code is a fundamental part of an HTML document.
+It is the place where you put metadata and other information about the page that is not directly visible on the page but is relevant to web browsers and search engines.

 What is in the head section of a website?